Top

 Test Across Devices and Orientations

 Side drawers should behave well in both portrait and landscape orientations.
-Test how your drawer looks and functions on various screen sizes, especially tablets and foldable phones.
+Test how your drawer menulooks and functions on various screen sizes, especially tablets and foldable phones.
 The layout should remain usable and comfortable regardless of device type.

 Maintain Visual Contrast and Readability